 Choose the right web host

-Before we dive into evaluating and bolstering website security measures, it’s important to talk a little bit about hosting.
+Before we dive into evaluating and bolstering website security measures, it’s important to talk a little bit about web hosting security.
 At the end of the day, if your web host isn’t secure, nothing you do will be able to prevent attackers from infiltrating your website.

 Thankfully, you don’t have to spend a ton of money to get secure web hosting.
 Many low-cost and even free hosting providers go to pains to protect their networks.
 However, it’s up to you to vet a provider and evaluate their security features.